What is a Medical Loan?

 How much can I borrow?

-With Flexy Finance, you can borrow between £100 – £5,000, and repay the amount affordably within our flexible repayment term of 1-24 months.
+With Flexy Finance, you can apply to borrow between £100 – £5,000, and repay the amount affordably within our flexible repayment term of 1-60 months.
 Getting a loan for medical bills or loans for medical procedures means you can avoid waiting around and instead, receive your medical treatment without delay.

 How do I apply for a medical loan?